-With that in mind, GLITCH particularly infiltrated our year before and after the August festival date with GLITCH CLUB SERIES that saw the likes of Dax J, BLAWAN, Hunee, Boston 168 and Deckmantel Soundsystem.
-Check out our guest writer’s piece on Hunee here (2 min read)
+With that in mind, GLITCH particularly infiltrated our year before and after the August festival date with Glitch Club Series that saw the likes of Dax J, PALAWAN, Hunee, Boston 168, and Deckmantel Soundsystem.

 Taking over the clubhouse during the rain and the poolside rooftop in the sun, the in.di.go team made sure you got your techno dose.
 They closed off a massive year with a finale featuring Kyle Geiger.

 Oliver Deutschmann had a notable appearance at Liquid Club for promoter Covert’s first event.
 Berlin-style all the way, supported by Backslashd visuals.